AkankshaJagdish/medchatbot/README.md

 # medchatbot
-A simple flask based app for use in healthcare.
+A flask based app for use in healthcare.

 ## Overview